 This fully revised and updated 4th edition of The Handbook of International Trade and Finance also describes the negotiating process from the perspectives of both the buyer and the seller, providing valuable insight into the complete financing process, and covering key topics such as: trade risks and risk assessment; structured trade finance; methods and terms of payment; currency risk management and bonds, guarantees and standby letters of credit.

-The Handbook of International Trade and Finance provides a complete and thorough assessment of all the issues involved in constructing, financing and completing a cross-border transaction and is an indispensable guide for anyone who deals with international trade.
-It also includes a section on risk management, which plays an increasingly important role in international trade from currency fluctuations to political risk and natural disasters.
+The Handbook of International Trade and Finance provides a complete and thorough assessment of all the issues involved in constructing, financing and completing a cross-border transaction, as an indispensable guide for anyone dealing with international trade.
+The new edition also includes a section on risk management, which plays an increasingly important role in international trade from currency fluctuations to political risk and natural disasters.

 N.B.
-The book covers the principles of international trade and finance that are common across the globe and is relevant to anyone wanting to understand the subject, wherever they are located.
-Specific national issues (eg the UK's Brexit decision) do not affect the content.
+This covers the principles of international trade and finance that are common across the globe and is relevant to anyone wanting to understand the subject, wherever they are located.
+Specific national issues (such as the UK's Brexit decision) do not affect the content.
 Online supporting resources include PowerPoint lecture slides.

 Anders Grath has over 25 years' experience in international trade and finance within major European financial institutions, as head of both international departments and corporate units.
 He is the author of a series of similar titles on individual country markets.